NuntapatHi/NuntapatHi/README.md

 - 👋 Hi, I’m Nuntapat Hirunnattee.
 You can call me Earth
-- 👀 I’m interested in iOS & Swift
+- 👀 I’m interested in iOS & Swift(Native, RxSwift)
-- 🌱 I’m currently learning iOS App Development Bootcamp
+- 🌱 I’m currently working for Persec company limited

 <!---
 NuntapatHi/NuntapatHi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.